-We help around 200,000 cats and kittens every year through our network of over 250 volunteer-run branches and 36 centres.
+We help an estimated 157,000 cats and kittens a year through our national network which includes around 210 volunteer-run branches and 34 centres.

 Our work doesn’t stop there, however: we also provide an array of cat care information via our publications, help and advice section and National Information Line; promote the benefits of neutering to prevent unwanted litters from being born and becoming the abandoned cats of tomorrow and seek to educate people of all ages about cats and their care.

 We rehome thousands of cats each year through our network of branches and centres, giving many cats another chance in life.

 Looking to adopt a cat?
 Read our guide.